 The best time to do this journey is from April to October depending on the opening of the Zojila Pass.
-From April till October the entire Srinagar to Leh Road remains open for the travelers to visit Kargil or go even beyond to Leh.
+From April till October, the entire Srinagar to Leh Road remains open for travelers to visit Kargil or go even beyond Leh.

 It is however advised to avoid the monsoon season and the winters to visit Kargil.
 When I say monsoon, I mean the months of late June, July, and August because, at this time, the rain gods can wreak havoc in the area.
 Crossing Zoji La in these months can become quite a bit of a challenge with all the slush.
 Landslides too become common at this time.

-Summertime makes Kargil toasty and warm during the mornings and pleasantly cold at nights.
-During this time, National Highway 1D remains officially opened.
+Summertime makes Kargil toasty and warm during the mornings and pleasantly cold at night.
+During this time, National Highway 1D remains officially open.
 It connects Srinagar and Leh.

 Banks & ATMs

 Srinagar being such a preferred tourist destination has several ATMs, petrol pumps, and mechanics available.
 As a traveler, you don’t have to worry about ATMs, petrol pumps, and mechanics.
 It goes without saying that there are numerous petrol pumps in Srinagar; so ensure that you start the journey from here with a full tank.